Malliavin differentiability of McKean-Vlasov SDEs with locally Lipschitz coefficients: Malliavin differentiability under local Lipschitz assumptions

 Using that $W_2(\delta_0 ,\mu^n_\cdot)^2\leq \bE[|Z^{n}_\cdot|^2]$ and Theorem \ref{theo:Wellposendess}, we have

 where we iterated the initial estimate on $[0,T]$ over small subintervals $[0,r]$ leading to a known \emph{simplex} estimate.
-The \emph{ratio test} allows us to establish the series converges and we conclude that
+We conclude that

 \emph{Step 1.2.
-Convergence of $Z^n$.} Recall that \eqref{eq:StylizedDecoupledMVSDE} is a standard SDE; thus, standard SDE stability estimation arguments apply.
-We sketch that argument and invite the reader to inspect the proof of \cite{DosReis2018-LDPforMVSDEs}*{Proposition 3.3} for the full details.
+Convergence of $Z^n$.} Recall that \eqref{eq:StylizedDecoupledMVSDE} is a standard SDE, thus standard SDE stability estimation arguments apply.
+We sketch such argument only and invite the reader to inspect the proof of \cite{DosReis2018-LDPforMVSDEs}*{Proposition 3.3} for the full details.
 Take the SDE for the difference of $Z^{n+1}-Z^n$, i.e.